What is 1/4 of 24? A Deep Dive into Fractions and Multiplication

 Method 3: Visual Representation

 Visual aids are incredibly helpful, especially when working with fractions.
-Imagine a pizza cut into four equal slices (representing the denominator 4).
+That's why imagine a pizza cut into four equal slices (representing the denominator 4).
 Each slice represents 1/4 of the whole pizza.
-If the whole pizza has 24 slices, each 1/4 (or one slice) would have:

 24 ÷ 4 = 6 slices